The foundation of HP’s workplace evolution, HP IQ is a powerful Al orchestrator — an intelligence at the center of your data and devices.

 Humane AI Pin integrates with: Google Workspace, Microsoft 365, Slack, Zoom, Trello, Asana, Dropbox, IFTTT, Zapier, Salesforce.

-Based on user reviews and social mentions, the most common pain points are: anthropic bill, API bill, spending too much, token usage.
+Based on user reviews and social mentions, the most common pain points are: token usage, token cost, LLM costs, anthropic bill.